 You should break your bartender cover letter down into the following three sections:

 First, a brief introductory paragraph.
 It should state where you saw the position advertised, how long you've been in the field, and any recognizable businesses you worked at.
 This section is short and to the point but sets the stage for everything to follow.
 If you have experience in bar management, allude to that here.

 Third, a paragraph outlining your educational experiences.
 However, this isn't limited to a college degree you've achieved.
-Things like a bartending license, sommelier certification, cicerone certification, or other pertinent certifications should go here.
-You can also state what topics you like learning about, if you've read any of the best bartending books, or something else that would be relevant.
+Things like a bartending license, sommelier certification, cicerone certification, or other pertinent certifications should go in this section of your bartender cover letter.
+You can also state what topics you like learning about if you've read any of the best bartending books or something else that would be relevant.
 The key is to show that you're dedicated to the craft and can learn new skills as needed.

 After these sections, make sure to conclude by thanking the person reading it for their time and include contact information.
 This will help establish you as a professional and give them the tools to reach out to you if and when they want to schedule a bartender interview.